- Posted by Lin Wilder

 For me, it is in support of the Reno Gospel Mission.

-When I finished filling out the Gospel Mission on-line form they asked if there were someone to whom I dedicated the support and I typed in my sister and her oldest daughter, both of whom died from drug and alcohol addictions.
+When I finished filling out the Gospel Mission on-line form they asked if there were someone to whom I dedicated the support and I typed in the names of my sister and her oldest daughter, both of whom died from drug and alcohol addictions.

 As I did this, I cried.